oligriffiths/broccoli-demo/README.md

 Now `build & serve` and you should see that when inspecting the html tag, the line has changed to line 2 and the file is now `app.scss`.
 If you click the file name in the inspector, it should take you to the source `app.scss` file, showing the original scss, complete with variables.
+You can optionally choose to embed the sourcemap rather than generate a separate `app.css.map` file by adding the `sourceMapEmbed: true` option, I prefer this.

 See the Github repo for more details on further configuration options.